google/koladata/docs/koda_v1_api_reference.md

 In case attr points to Lists or Maps, the result is a DataSlice that contains "pointers" to the beginning of lists/dicts.

-For simple values ((obj, attr) => values), just returns DataSlice(primitive values)
+For simple values ((entity, attr) => values), just returns DataSlice(primitive values)

 Args:
-  obj: DataSlice | DataItem of object ids.
+  x: DataSlice to get attribute from.
   attr_name: name of the attribute to access.
-  default: DataSlice | DataItem value that should be used for objects that do
+  default: default value to use when `x` does not have such attribute.
+In
-    not have this attribute.
-In case default is specified, this will not warn/raise if the attribute does not exist in the schema, so one can use default=None to suppress the missing attribute warning/error.
-When default=None and the attribute is missing on all objects, this will return an empty slices with OBJECT schema.
+    case default is specified, this will not warn/raise if the attribute does not exist in the schema, so one can use `default=None` to suppress the missing attribute warning/error.
+When `default=None` and the attribute is missing on all entities, this will return an empty slices with NONE schema.

 Returns:
   DataSlice